Why am I so tired on this medication?

 Last reviewed: April 2026Based on 50 clinical trialsEvery claim linked to source

-• It usually peaks in the first 2-4 weeks or after dose increases, then improves
+Medication-related fatigue peaks in the first 1–3 weeks or after each dose increase — then fades as your body adjusts.

-When you eat significantly less than your body needs, it slows your metabolism to conserve energy.
-The result is fatigue, brain fog, low motivation, and sometimes feeling cold.
-This is your body adapting to what it interprets as a food shortage — not a drug side effect.
+When you eat significantly less than your body needs, it slows metabolism to conserve energy.
+The result is fatigue, brain fog, feeling cold, and low motivation.
+This is your body adapting to what it reads as a food shortage — not a drug side effect.

 Signs it is undereating